Adam Thielen Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Season Stats

-- Thielen has 471 receiving yards on 43 receptions (59 targets), with six touchdowns, averaging 67.3 yards per game.
+- Thielen has caught 43 passes on 59 targets for 471 yards and six touchdowns, averaging 67.3 yards per game.

 - Thielen has been the target of 21.4% (59 total) of his team's 276 passing attempts this season.